 The share of motorcyclist fatalities is higher than the EU average.
-While the average annual reduction of motorcyclist fatalities between 2001 and 2014 was 4%, it was 7% for car occupants.
-In the same period, the annual reduction rates of pedestrian and cyclist fatalities were 7% and 1%.
+While the average annual reduction of motorcyclist fatalities between 2001 and 2015 was 3%, it was 9% for car occupants.
+In the same period the annual reduction rate of pedestrian was 4%.